 Summer Internships at children’s camps run from mid-June until mid-July 2019, in the delightful countryside just outside Novosibirsk and in the beautiful Altai Mountains area.
 For the Altai Mountains session there is an exciting excursion and tourist program that comprises many exciting tourist activities such as rafting, horseback riding, hiking, camping, excursions.
 Tours of Novosibirsk and trips to the beautiful Siberian towns of Tomsk, Irkutsk and to magnificent Lake Baikal can be organized between and after the camp sessions.
 Continue reading “Travel: Internship at “Cosmopolitan” Camp (Novosibirsk)”

-Russian Life magazine is seeking a Digital Editor intern to curate and compile its weekly e-letter, The Russia File, and to play an active role in the magazine’s growing digital footprint in 2018.
-This is a part-time internship that is scoped at 2-3 hours per week and has a modest stipend.
+Russian Life magazine seeks a Digital Editor intern to curate and compile its weekly e-letter, The Weekly Russia File, and to play an active role in the magazine’s growing digital footprint.

 - Superb English writing skills (native English).

 - Ability to write succinctly, quippily, and knowledgeably about Russian culture (with little or no need for style editor intervention).

 - Excellent online search, fact-checking, and news survey skills.